 You may be reading this title and think to yourself, “How can being laid off be beneficial other than free time?
 Even that’s not a fair trade?”
 You’re right, it’s not a fair trade.
 Also, if you want to be truly successful in life, you have to remember to make lemonade out of lemons.
 That being said, it’s okay to grieve the loss of your job, but remember this:

 Jobs may come and go, but there will ALWAYS be more jobs, even if you don’t believe it at the time.
 Trust me, I had those exact same thoughts when I was laid off.
 I took the right steps (article) and tapped into my network.
 I was offered two part-time jobs (one soon after becoming a full-time position) within a month!
 I was a special case (incredibly lucky really), but what I’m saying is a positive outlook, and realizing that you WILL have a job is critical to minimize the time needed to find your next job.

 Back to our original point: no, the free time you get isn’t ideal, but if you’ve been working a 40+ hour work week (commute time not included) you haven’t had time to really focus on you.
 Now is the time to do that, and maybe that alone is a blessing in disguise.
 Now, what benefits can you, should you, will you reap?

 1. Finally Tackle Your Lingering To-Do List

 This may be an obvious one, but there’s more to it than that.
-Some of the other points in this article will tackle this big benefits with smaller perks.
+Some of the other points in this article will tackle these big benefits with smaller perks.
 When you get laid off, take some time over the course of week one and think about all the things you’ve been procrastinating on.
 Have you written your will or updated it?
-Could one quick phone call save you a $100 or more on car insurance?
+Could one quick phone call save you $100 or more on car insurance?
 Shouldn’t you finally fix that hole in the wall of the garage?

 2. Set Your Own Schedule (If Only for a Short Time)